Noncommutative Iwasawa theory arising from Hecke algebras

 The surjection $\IIG/y\lra x\IIG/xy\lra 0$ implies that $x\IIG/xy$ is finitely generated over $\II[[\cH]]$ and the lemma follows. \end{proof} \begin{defn} Let $\m$ denote the maximal ideal of $\II$.
 We define

 \end{defn} The set $\sS^*$ is also a multiplicative Ore set.
-In his thesis, Barth \cite{barth} has also considered an Ore set which is different from ours. \begin{defn} We denote the category of all modules which are finitely generated over $\IIG$ and $\sS^\ast$-torsion by $\mathfrak M^\II_\cH(\cG)$. \end{defn} For the maximal ideal $\m$ of $\II$, we define
+In his thesis, Barth \cite{barth} has also considered an Ore set which is different from ours. \begin{defn} We define $\mathfrak M^\II_\cH(\cG)$ to be the category of all modules which are finitely generated over $\IIG$ and $\sS^\ast$-torsion. \end{defn} For the maximal ideal $\m$ of $\II$, we define

 As $\II$ is an commutative integral domain, it is easy to see that $M[\m]$ and $M(\m)$ are submodules of $M$ over $\IIG$.